Dream question: “I have a recurring dream that my teeth are falling out. What does this mean?”

-Most commonly it is believed to be an anxiety dream, representing instability in some area of your life.
-This may be a concern over your livelihood, physical strength, a relationship or a fear of losing something important to you.
+Most commonly it is believed to be an anxiety dream.
+Wobbly teeth can be a symbol that represents fears or concerns about instability in some area of your life.
+It might be worries about your livelihood, physical strength, a relationship or a fear of losing something important to you.

 What can help?

 Have a think about whether or not you’ve been worrying about something lately, particularly losing something important to you.
-Identifying why you’re having these dreams will be the first step to stopping them happening or at least reducing the fear around their content
+Identifying why you’re having these dreams will be the first step to stopping them happening or at least reducing the fear around their content.

-Book an appointment with your dentist if you’re really worried about the health of your teeth!
+Don’t forget though, book an appointment with your dentist if you’re really worried about the health of your teeth!